ssorj/quiver/docs/implementations.md

 or `channel-mode`, for instance `server`, it should raise an error at start time.

-If the user doesn't supply an explicit `port`, the wrapper will pass a hyphen (`-`) for that parameter.
-The implementation must determine what default port value to use.

 Each unit of `credit-window` represents one message (not one byte).

 ## Output